joseph-zhong/PaulAllenComputingChallenge/README.md

 PaulAllenChallenge
 ==================

-Our entry to this year's Paul Allen computing challenge.
+This is a public mirror of a bitbucket repository we're using for the Paul Allen Computing Challenge.